-What Does it Take to Be an Outdoor Power Equipment and Small Engine Mechanic?
+What is an Outdoor Power Equipment and Small Engine Mechanic?

-Job Description & Duties Diagnose, adjust, repair, or overhaul small engines used to power lawn mowers, chain saws, recreational sporting equipment and related equipment.
+Occupation Description Diagnose, adjust, repair, or overhaul small engines used to power lawn mowers, chain saws, recreational sporting equipment and related equipment.

-A Day in the Life of an Outdoor Power Equipment & Small Engine Mechanic
+Daily Life Of an Outdoor Power Equipment & Small Engine Mechanic

 - Record repairs made, time spent, and parts used.